janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 ## Conclusion

-We were surprised to discover that TensorRT-LLM uses less RAM, VRAM, and disk size while yielding faster TPS. i.e. On NVIDIA GeForce RTX and 7B model at INT4, TensorRT-LLM is ~55% faster than llama.cpp
+Across Nvidia consumer-grade GPUs, TensorRT-LLM uses less RAM, VRAM, and disk size while yielding faster TPS than Llama.cpp.

-**tl;dr: Users with larger VRAM should use TensorRT-LLM engine.
-Whereas, users with smaller cards should stick with llama.cpp, which seems to excel at CPU inference, in highly resource constrained environments.**
+On Jan, users with larger VRAM should use the TensorRT-LLM engine.

+Whereas, users with smaller cards should still use the Llama.cpp engine, which seems to excel at CPU inference, running in highly resource constrained environments and older Nvidia cards.